 -Genesis 22:15-18

-There is a lot to discuss as far as the ramifications of the Abrahamic Covenant that I will continue to discuss in the next post, but I would like to conclude this post by discussing the eschatological nature of this covenant.
+There is more to discuss in the ramifications of the Abrahamic Covenant, which I will discuss in the next post.
+But, I would like to conclude this post by discussing the eschatological nature of this covenant.

 As the covenant-making process unfolds in Genesis 15, 17, and 22, the three main covenantal promises of 1) great nation, 2) great name, i.e., kings, and 3) a blessing to all nations are reinforced and build to a crescendo:5